 - It doesn’t have to be a brick-and-mortar school, it can be online, or a combination of in-person and online, or a combination of several course providers.
 But each of the 30 credits required for an OSSD does have to be granted by a course provider that’s accredited for that purpose by the Ontario government.

 - The student doesn’t necessarily have to take a course for each and every required credit.
 Some schools are willing to grant some credits through Prior Learning Assessment and Recognition (PLAR).
 However, they’re only allowed to grant 23 of the 30 credits in this way.
 At least 7 credits must be obtained through completion of credit courses.
+Those 7 credits can be obtained at the grade 12 level if you want to homeschool the earlier high school years independently.

 There are several home-based learning options for teens who are already attending (or registered to attend) the local middle school or high school.
 You’ll want to become aware of them before taking any practical measures towards any given home-based option, in case a different option would be a better solution in your circumstances: